 “Structural causes usually cause different kinds of pain and discomfort in very specific locations,” Occhipinti says.
 “A pinpoint pinching feeling, most commonly on the backside of the wrist, could indicate a ganglion cyst, a fluid-filled ball that forms in some people on the tendons or joints of the wrist.”

-For example, in one 2017 Journal of Wrist Surgery study, 84% of exercisers who felt pain along the backside of their wrists during such exercises also had structural wrist issues.
+For example, in one 2017 study published in the Journal of Wrist Surgery, 84% of exercisers who felt pain along the backside of their wrists during such exercises also had structural wrist issues.
 About three-fourths of these people had a small ganglion cyst.
 Most of the remaining people experiencing pain had a partial ligament tear.

 However, it’s important to note that the study only identified an associative relationship, meaning it’s not clear if exercise is a cause or rather just a symptom of cysts.